Loyalty Trend: Future of Customer Loyalty with Artificial Intelligence

 Is Machine Learning the same as AI?

 ML is often used to predict future outcomes based on historical data.
 For example, organizations use machine learning to predict how many of their products will be sold in future fiscal quarters based on a particular demographic; or estimate which customer profile has the highest probability to become dissatisfied or the most loyal to your brand.
-Such predictions allow better business decisions, more personal user experience, and the potential to reduce customer retention costs.
+Such predictions allow better business decisions, a more personalized user experience, and the potential to reduce customer retention costs.

 Related Article: Customer Loyalty Trend: Shared Values Matter